Saving the deposit for your very first home can seem like a long, hard slog.

 However Chic Living has some great tips to not only motivate you, but also to help you build your savings quickly!

 It’s hard to get excited about a bunch of numbers on a screen.

-Instead, make your progress towards your savings target visible by creating a chart which you can hang on your fridge, or above your desk – and shade it in every time you add another hundred or thousand dollars to your savings account.
+Making your progress towards becoming a first home buyer visible, can really boost your motivation.
+Create a chart of your savings target to hang on your fridge, or above your desk – and shade it in every time you add another hundred or thousand dollars to your savings account.
 Just Google “savings thermometer” and you will find loads of templates and printables that you can adapt to your own purpose.

 And, while you’re at it – why not create a mood board with pictures of ideas for your dream home, and hang it in a prominent place – so it inspires you to stick to your savings plan on a daily basis?

 Small changes (and small change!) can really add up when you are trying to save a home loan deposit.
 For example: